suhuf/THM_Write-/Writeups/Carnage.md

 <img width="1264" height="899" alt="image" src="https://github.com/user-attachments/assets/73788b77-c4fd-4a59-a311-151cd41d1c0e" />

-We can see clearly that the certificate authority is **GoDaddy**, We should provide this as our answer.
+We can see clearly that the certificate authority is **GoDaddy**.
+We should provide this as our answer.

 ## C2 Information